12 May How to Become a Certified Public Accountant (CPA)

 The key is discipline and planning.
 All of the review courses on my site have study planners and they really help break down your study time and plan out what you need to do, day by day.
 If you stick to the plan, you’ll find you still have some time for fun.

 And after all that, how do you pass the CPA exam?
 Well my friends, it’s no secret, and by this point I’m sure you know what I’m going to say: Discipline, Sacrifice, Proper Planning, and Confidence.
-I’ve created an excellent Study Guide that’ll help you Crush the CPA Exam the first time you take it.
+I’ve created an excellent Study Guide and Test Bank that’ll help you Crush the CPA Exam the first time you take it.